hyl3rid/blog/data/blog/custardberries.md

 ### Instructions

 **For the shell**
-⦁ In the food processor bowl, add all-purpose flour, sugar and salt.
-⦁ Add butter and start processing for about a minute or two until you get a crumbly mixture.
+⦁ Mix all-purpose flour with salt, confectioners sugar and butter.
+With your hands combine the butter and flour until you get a crumbly mixture.
-⦁ Next, add an egg and continue to process until the mixture forms a dough.
-⦁ Take the dough out of the process and place it on a floured workstation.
-Gently knead the dough once or twice, shape it into it, and wrap it with plastic wrap.
-⦁ Place the dough in the refrigerator for about 30 minutes.
-⦁ Take the dough out of the refrigerator, unwrap it and place it on a floured workstation.
-⦁ Roll it into a circle using a rolling pin.
-⦁ Line the tart tin with parchment paper and place the rolled dough sheet onto the tart tin.
-Trim the sides.
+⦁ Transfer the crumble into a large bowl, pour cold water, and start working on the mixture using your hands until it shapes into a dough.
+Wrap the dought in plastic wrap and refrigerate the dought for 20 minutes.
+⦁ Now place the dought on a floured working surface and roll it using a rolling pin until you get a 1/8 inch thick round sheet.
+⦁ Chill a pie dish and then greased it lightly with oil to avoid the pastry from sticking.
+Go ahead and pick up the rolled dought with the back of your hands and place it into a the pie dish.
+Press the dought so it fits tightly and trim the excess pastry.
-⦁ Pierce the bottom of the pastry using a sharp knife or a fork.
+⦁ Pierce the bottom of the pastry with a fork.
-⦁ Place the tin in a preheated oven for about 25 minutes or until it is golden in colour.
+⦁ Place the tin in a preheated oven at 350 degree fahrenheit for about 25 minutes or until it is golden in colour.
 ⦁ Once done, take it out of the oven and let it cool down.

 **For the custard cream**